Production of Avengers: Infinity War and Avengers: Endgame: Principal photography

 Additional filming occurred in Scotland, including in Edinburgh, Glasgow, and the Scottish Highlands, with studio work taking place at Wardpark Studios in Cumbernauld.
 Filming in Scotland began on February 28, 2017.
 From March 18 through April 21, 2017, filming occurred in Old Town, Edinburgh on and around the Royal Mile, including High Street, Parliament Square, Cockburn Street, and Roxburgh Close and Old Fishmarket Close, as well as Waverley Station.
-Filming also took place at Durham Cathedral in Durham, England in early May 2017, and in St Abbs.
+Filming also took place at Durham Cathedral in Durham, England, in early May 2017 and in St Abbs.
 These scenes were actually shot for Endgame, with Durham Cathedral portraying 2013 Asgard, and St Abbs doubling for the town of New Asgard in Norway.
 Filming also occurred at St Giles' Cathedral and Inverness Castle.
-Other scenes shot for Endgame in 2017 were that of 1970 Camp Lehigh and the 2012 Loki escaping with the Tesseract from the Stark Tower.
+Other scenes shot for Endgame in 2017 were that of 1970 Camp Lehigh and 2012 Loki escaping with the Tesseract from the Stark Tower.
 In late June 2017, filming occurred in Downtown Atlanta, as well as Atlanta's Central Park in early July, before moving to Queens, New York in the middle of the month.
-For Infinity Wars final scene, the filmmakers partnered with Indochina Productions, a studio based in Thailand, to acquire footage of the Banaue Rice Terraces at Ifugao, Philippines.
+Marquand shot both his Infinity War and Endgame scenes as Red Skull in just one day within eight hours, during which the writers informed him about who the characters with codenames actually were.
+Being the second-to-last shoot day for both films concurrently, as Brolin and Saldana had shot their scenes six months earlier and Renner and Johansson had shot their scenes three months earlier, Marquand shot his scenes with two duos of body doubles who gave him the lines to react two.
+For Infinity War's final scene, the filmmakers partnered with Indochina Productions, a studio based in Thailand, to acquire footage of the Banaue Rice Terraces at Ifugao, Philippines.
+According to Starlin, a 45-minute prologue depicting Thanos stealing the Power Stone from Xandar was originally shot to open the film instead of with the Children of Thanos' attack on the Statesman, but the Russos had the sequence cut because the filmmakers did not wish to spend money on the scene's special effects nor to make the film as long as Endgame.
 Filming of Infinity War concluded on July 14, 2017.
-The actors whose characters perished from Thanos' snap were shown previsualization of the scene of the day it was being filmed, which was the first time they had been aware of their characters' fates.
+The actors whose characters perished from Thanos's snap were shown previsualization of the scene on the day it was being filmed, which was the first time they had been aware of their characters' fates.